6 Money Saving Tips for Summer

 Summer Saving Tips

-Here are some ideas you can use to save money during those warm months of summer:
+Stumped for ideas on how to save money when the weather begins to heat up?
+Here are six low-stress ideas you can use to save money during those warm months of summer:

 - Turn off the air conditioning.
 This doesn’t mean you have to suffer through sweltering heat, but you should be aware of the weather so that you can maximize efficiency and save money by using the AC only when needed.
 For example, if it is going to be a cool night, turn off the air before heading to bed and open a few windows.
 It can help to have cross-ventilation set up.
 To do this, open windows on opposite sides of your home, and set up a fan to exhaust out one window.
 This pulls the cooler nighttime air into your home, while removing warmer, stuffier daytime air.